-Each of the organizing societies provide Prizes that are to be awarded during EUROISMAR 2019.
-The list below are the confirmed Prizes so far.
+Each of the organizing societies, several journals, and key members of the magnetic resonance community provided Prizes that were awarded during EUROISMAR 2019.
+The list below are the confirmed Prizes Winners.
+Congratulations!

 Full conditions for these Prizes are detailed on the GDCh FGMR website.

 Felix-Bloch-Lecture: A special award is given to a distinguished scientist in the field of magnetic resonance.
 Nominees -- preferably young researchers (group leaders) -- should have made a particularly impactful scientific contribution over the course of the last five years.

 Franz Hagn (Technical University of Munich, Germany) gave the Felix-Bloch-Lecture during the opening prize lecture session of EUROISMAR 2019 on studying the structure and dynamics of membrane proteins in a native environment.